CipherOne/swiftprotocol/README.md

 * Rescue orphaned accounts of Members

 ## Income Distribution
-The goal of this Protocol's income distribution model is to provide a fair method of providing UBI to each Member.
+The goal of this Protocol's income distribution model is to provide a fair method of providing UBI to EMT.
 The distribution method also must ensure that the amount of UBITs entering the system should never cause a decrease in value.
 To more quickly reach the state where a mature economy has formed, early Members will receive extra daily UBITs during Stage One.

-UBITs are distributed to each Member on a daily basis with a maximum of 7 unclaimed days of UBITs.
-A Member must explicitly claim their UBITs at least once every seven days to convert their *Unclaimed UBITs* to normal *UBITs*.
+UBITs are distributed to EMT on a daily basis with a maximum of 7 unclaimed days of UBITs.
+EMT shall claim UBITs at least once every seven days to convert their *Unclaimed UBITs* to normal *UBITs*.
 Days are marked by blocks that occur between 00:00 UTC to 23:59 UTC.

-The total number of UBITs targeted to be added to the economy in Stage One is 70 Billion.
+The total number of UBITs targeted to be added to the economy in Stage One is one Quintillion (1,000,000,000,000,000) via SD Swifts on TAN's SD platform.
 After this stage has been reached, Stage Two will limit the amount of new UBITs that enter the economy to a healthy inflation rate.

 ### Stage One
 In Stage One, income will be generated at an accelerated rate so the economy can grow to maturity within a shorter time period.
 During this stage, Members will receive UBITs dependent on the number of Members that are in the ecosystem.
 The formula to calculate the _Income Distribution Multiplier_ is as follows: `(781250 / (5^(log10(users))))` with a maximum value of 100, and minimum value of 1.

 ### Stage Two
-After the 70 Billion cap has been reached by following the formula of Stage One, Stage Two will come into effect.
-During this stage, new UBITs will be given out to Members at an inflation rate decided by the [Delegated Nodes](#delegated-node-voting) to all Members in the ecosystem.
-It's their responsibility to choose an inflation rate that will avoid devaluing existing currency while ensuring the distribution is sufficiently large.
+After the 1 quintillion UBIT cap has been reached by following the formula of Stage One, Stage Two will come into effect.
+During this stage, new UBITs will be given out to Members at an inflation rate decided by the [Delegated Node](#delegated-node-voting) to EMT in the ecosystem.
+The Altruen will choose an inflation rate that will avoid devaluing existing currency while ensuring the distribution is sufficiently large.

 ### Referral System
-When a Member joins, there's an option to include the public key of the Member that referred them.
+When a NMT joins TAN and becomes a member, there's an option to include the public key of the member that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Members at the time of a referral, the bonus would be 500 UBITs.

 ## DAO Based Governance
 Governance is an integral part of this Protocol as it allows for outside data to be safely used for identity verification and economic control.
 However, the decentralized and autonomous elements of this Protocol allow certain rules to be set in stone.
-These rules ensure a fair system exists to negate fraud and the ability to cheat in a way that is possible with centralized systems.
+These rules ensure a fair system exists to negate fraud and the ability to cheat.

 This Protocol features an internal system that simulates a decentralized government, and stimulates the Member community.
 Members have the responsibility to elect their representatives known as [Delegated Nodes](#delegated-nodes) that will have various powers within their Community.
 These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote on proposals.